 How do I prevent acne?

-Cleanse your face regularly, don’t over-exfoliate, keep your hair clean, try not to touch your face/skin too much (fingers are always laden with bacteria, and touching your face just spreads these about), wash your pillowcase regularly, do not hold your phone against your face the whole time, don’t forget to moisturise, during breakouts try to avoid makeup, and when you do wear makeup clean your makeup brushes regularly.
-But bear in mind that acne is hormonally-driven and you can’t prevent your hormones from doing what they do, so if you are suffering with it, get professional help, preferably from a qualified dermatologist.
+Cleanse your face regularly; don’t over-exfoliate; keep your hair clean; try not to touch your face/skin too much (fingers are always laden with bacteria, and touching your face just spreads these about); wash your pillowcase regularly; do not hold your phone against your face the whole time; try to avoid makeup during breakouts and when you do wear makeup make sure you clean your brushes regularly.
+Bear in mind that acne is hormonally-driven and you can’t prevent your hormones from doing what they do, so if you are suffering with it, get professional help, preferably from a qualified dermatologist